dkplex/sputnik.bundle/README.md

 ------------

 * Pause, Forward, Rewind does not work
-* All movies will not play correctly
+* Movies requires flash 10.0 installed, 10.1 will not work (plex bug)
-* Sometimes programs wont start, just hit cancel and try again
+* Sometimes programs does not start, just hit cancel and try again

 Installation
 ------------